odkr/lpassh-add/MANUAL.rst

 LPASSH_ADD_LPASS_PATH_REGEX
-   A basic regular expression. **lpassh-add** assumes that every item in your LastPass database the path of which matches this expression describes an SSh key.
-If you set this variable to the empty string ("") or any other regular expression that matches any string, **lpassh-add** will consider *all* items in your LastPass database to describe SSh keys.
+   A basic regular expression. **lpassh-add** assumes that every item in your LastPass database the path of which matches this expression describes an SSH key.
+If you set this variable to the empty string ("") or any other regular expression that matches any string, **lpassh-add** will consider *all* items in your LastPass database to describe SSH keys.
    This is a *bad* idea.
 (Default if not set: "ssh".)

 LPASSH_ADD_USERNAME